Venneshamn

-Venneshamn is a village in the municipality of Inderøy in Trøndelag county, Norway.
+Venneshamn is a village in Inderøy Municipality in Trøndelag county, Norway.
 It is located along the Trondheimsfjord on the northeastern end of the Fosen peninsula.
-The village is located about 10 km north of the village of Mosvik, and about 5 km north of the village of Kjerringvika and the Skarnsund Bridge that crosses the Skarnsundet.
+The village is located about 10 km north of the village of Mosvik, and about 5 km north of the village of Kjerringvika and the Skarnsund Bridge that crosses the Skarnsundet strait.
 The village of Framverran lies about 4 km northwest of Venneshamn.
 Verran Sparebank (Norway's smallest bank) was based in Venneshamn until 2006 when it merged with Grong Sparebank.
 There was also a general store here until it closed in August 2008.

 The port of Venneshamn had a scheduled ferry service for many years.
-In 1958, the car ferry company Innherredsferja started the Levanger–Hokstad–Vangshylla–Kjerringvika–Venneshamn Ferry, connecting the village to roads at Mosvik, Inderøy, Ytterøy, and Levanger.
+In 1958, the car ferry company Innherredsferja started the Levanger–Hokstad–Vangshylla–Kjerringvika–Venneshamn Ferry, connecting the village to roads at Mosvik, Inderøy, Ytterøya, and Levanger.
 In 1968, a county road was completed from Kjerringvika to Venneshamn, granting the settlement road access to the main village of Mosvik.